alex-abelson/QD-mapping/README.md

 When running code, all modifications are made in the runfile.py script.

 ### Runfile Functions
+**All of the variables used in the runfile functions are specified manually at the top of runfile.py.
+The purpose of these variables are defined below.**

 _If there are variables repeated in multiple functions, they are only defined in the top function._

 #### Particles(filename, x_size, y_size, ShowBlobs, min_sigma, max_sigma, threshold)